perfsonar/docs/release_candidates/4.0rc2/_sources/mca.txt

 .. note:: BETA

-MeshConfig Administrator (MCA) is a web UI for toolkit adminitrators to publish MeshConfig which automates tests executed by tookit agent, and provides topology information to various services such as MadDash, OSG/WLCG datastore, and others.
+MeshConfig Administrator (MCA) is a web UI for toolkit administrators to publish MeshConfig which automates tests executed by toolkit agent, and provides topology information to various services such as MadDash, OSG/WLCG datastore, and others.

 .. image:: images/mca/index.png
     :width: 450px